dij0s/PETAL/thesis/bachelor_thesis.typ

 Aside of the architectural and implementation-specific limitations presented in #ref(<limitations>), extended testing that includes more benchmark runs and the use of larger, more capable, language models is necessary to validate the assumptions regarding ranking variability across responses to isolate more granular issues.

 At this stage, the solution shows promise and supports the potential for AI agents in urban energy planning.
-However, it remains fragile and requires further refinement to achieve production-grade robustness.
+However, it remains fragile and requires further development to achieve production-grade robustness.

 = Conclusion

 // 9. *Discussion*: Interprets the results, discusses implications, and relates findings to the research question.
 // 10. *Conclusion*: Summarizes the main findings, contributions, and suggests future work.

+// REPRENDRE UN PAR UN LES POINTS DE LA DONNEE -> pq j'ai pas entraîné, ...
 // future work: 1) plus grands modeles, greater scale benchmark, 2) sucres solution
 // amélioration graphe
 // MCP